MrARM/lms6/README.md

 * In the file, go to `0xe003`, you'll replace the 3 bits, you'll see it surrounded by `00`, don't replace those.

-If done correctly, you're radiosonde will now have a different serial number.
-I would not change this number when you aren't testing, you don't want collisions.
+If done correctly, your radiosonde will now have a different serial number.
+I would not change this number when you aren't testing, you don't want collisions with other radiosondes.